 There are two options for using this emulation tool.
 The first requires little setup other than you're prepared ELF iamge.
 The second is used when time critical applications need to be analyzed.
 You can connect to a local emulation server through our web interface.

 For running a local instance of the MSP430 Emulator, you will have

-to clone the source code and build it from github:
+to clone the source code and build it:

 .
 Build instructions are found there.
 Once you have built the

 software (which consists of two programs you will need, the

 emulator itself and the emulation server) you will see two